UniMath/agda-unimath/src/foundation/judgmentally-compositional-identity-types.lagda.md

   (x ＝ʸ y) := (z : A) → (z ＝ x) → (z ＝ y)
 ```

+Through the interpretation of types as ∞-categories, we can immediately see that
+this is an instance of the Yoneda-embedding.

 This type family is [equivalent](foundation-core.equivalences.md) to the
-standard identity types, but satisfies the laws
+standard identity types, but satisfies the judgmental laws

-- `(p ∙ q) ∙ r ≐ p ∙ (q ∙ r)`
+- `(p ∙ q) ∙ r ≐ p ∙ (q ∙ r)`,
-- `refl ∙ p ≐ p`
+- `refl ∙ p ≐ p`, and
-- `p ∙ refl ≐ p`
+- `p ∙ refl ≐ p`.

-judgmentally.
-This is achieved by proxiyng to function composition and utilizing
+This is achieved by proxiyng to function composition and utilizing its
-its computational properties, and relies heavily on the
+computational properties, and relies heavily on the
 [function extensionality axiom](foundation.function-extensionality.md).

 In addition, we can make the type satisfy the judgmental law

+- `inv refl ≐ refl`, and even
-- `inv refl ≐ refl`.
+- `rec f refl ≐ f refl`.

 ## Definition